 When the Wait for Receive (BUFWR) bit in SPIn.CTRLB is written to '0', all writes to the Data (SPIn.DATA) register go to the Transmit Data Buffer register.
 The figure above shows that the value 0x43 is written to the Data (SPIn.DATA) register but not immediately transferred to the shift register, so the first byte sent will be a dummy byte.
 The value of the dummy byte equals the values that were in the shift register at the same time.
 After the first dummy transfer is completed, the value 0x43 is transferred to the shift register.
 Then 0x44 is written to the Data (SPIn.DATA) register and goes to the Transmit Data Buffer register.
 A new transfer is started, and 0x43 will be sent.
 The value 0x45 is written to the Data (SPIn.DATA) register, but the Transmit Data Buffer register is not updated since it is already full containing 0x44 and the Data Register Empty Interrupt Flag (DREIF) in SPIn.INTFLAGS is low.
 The value 0x45 will be lost.
-After the transfer, the value 0x44 is moved to the shift register.
-During the next transfer, 0x46 is written to the Data (SPIn.DATA) register, and 0x44 is sent out.
-After the transfer is complete, 0x46 is copied into the shift register and sent out in the next transfer.
+After the transfer, the value 0x44 is sent out.
+After the transfer, 0x46 is copied into the shift register.
+After the transfer, 0x46 is written to the Data (SPIn.DATA) register, and 0x44 is sent out.
+After the transfer is complete, 0x46 is copied into the shift register.